woctezuma/steam-reviews/README.md

 All the results are available in [this text file](https://raw.githubusercontent.com/woctezuma/steam-reviews/master/output/output_rankings.md).

-Interestingly, I have found that Deep Space Waifu and Meltys Quest do not benefit that much from joke reviews: without the joke reviews, the Wilson score is more or less the same (respectively 0.6% and 1.5% lower).
+Unexpectedly, Deep Space Waifu and Meltys Quest do not benefit that much from joke reviews: without the joke reviews, the Wilson score is more or less the same (respectively 0.4% and 1.1% lower).

 ### Definitions